-Option I - Examination by composite sample.
-Examine a minimum of 200 whole kernels or 200g of broken grade.
-If the number of insect damaged kernels is greater than 0.5%, examine a second portion of 200 whole nuts or 200g of broken grade.
-Option II - Examination by subsample: Examine a minimum of 100 whole kernels or 100g of broken grade kernels per subsample.
-When a kernel is damaged by multiple defects, only the most serious lower-grade defect is scored.
-Never count the same kernel more than once for serious damage.
+By composite sample: Examine a minimum of 250 whole kernels or 250g of broken grade.
+If the number of insect damaged kernels is greater than 0.5%, examine a second portion of 250 whole nuts or 250g of broken grade.
+By subsample: Examine a minimum of 100 whole kernels or 100g of broken grade kernels per subsample.